 - PLA/PHA filament — Polylactic (PLA) is a biopolymer commonly derived from cornstarch and sugarcane.
 PETG print speeds are similar to those of PLA, although the melting point is higher.
 Like, PETG, PLA and PHA filaments are relatively easy to use.
-However, PETG is more dense (38g/cm3).
+However, PETG is denser (38g/cm3).

 - ABS filament — Acrylonitrile-Butadiene Styrene (ABS) is temperature-resistant like PETG.
 While ABS is harder, PETG is more flexible and more durable.
 PETG is odorless during printing, while ABS emits a noticeable odor.

 - TPU filament — Thermoplastic Polyurethane (TPU) is not as dense as PETG; the density of flexible TPU filament is just 1.21g/cm3.
 The chemical resistance of TPU is good, while the chemical resistance of PETG is excellent.

 Once you do the math, you’ll see that PETG can be a high-quality, cost-effective alternative to these other filaments.

 One of PETG’s virtues is that it is recyclable.
 It is different from many other plastics because its polymer chains are readily recovered for future use.
 PETG can be recycled for use as a gas barrier.
 Its chemical resistance makes it a good barrier when used with solvents and alcohol.
 Be sure to always check with your local recycler for their rules and regulations on what you can bring and what they can recycle.

 We here at MakeShaper are excited to launch our line of PETG filaments.
 Available in two diameters and a dozen colors, our filaments provide superb extrusion every time, in every project.